Postgraduate Course: Carbon Economics (online) (PGGE11219)

 On completion of this course, the student will be able to:

-- Distinguish between and critically evaluate the main economic concepts and theories relevant to carbon management and climate change policy making.
+- Distinguish between and critically evaluate the main economic models and theories relevant to carbon management.

-- Understand and critically debate choice of particular values of key variables and methodological approaches to performing economic analyses of climate change mitigation.
+- Justify choice of particular values of key variables and methodological approach to performing analyses of climate change mitigation.

 - Synthesise the key economic issues of carbon management and communicate with non-economist stakeholders.

 |Stern, N. (2006).
 Stern Review: The Economics of Climate Change.
 Executive Summary.
 Available at: http://webarchive.nationalarchives.gov.uk/+/http://www.hm-treasury.gov.uk/d/Executive_Summary.pdf |

 IPCC (2007).
 Chapter 2: Framing Issues.
 In: Climate Change 2007: Mitigation.
 Contribution of Working Group III to the Fourth Assessment Report of the Intergovernmental Panel on Climate Change.
 Available at: http://www.ipcc.ch/pdf/assessment-report/ar4/wg3/ar4-wg3-chapter2.pdf